 Music is deeply personal.
 I teach music so that my students can love and use music for self-care throughout their entire lives.
-I fully believe that anyone can, and should, play music understand and process the world.
-Piano is a great way to learn deep listening, self confidence, musical notation, and empathy.
+I fully believe that anyone can, and should, play music to understand and process the world.
+Playing piano and singing are great avenues to learn deep listening, self confidence, musical notation, and empathy.

 I expect my students to practice away from the lesson each week so that playing becomes a real, and natural, part of their lives.
 I understand, however, that lives are busy and unpredictable.
 I always work with my students earnestly on whatever they bring for the lesson, whether they practiced it at home or not.